What are Hive Keys?

 RPCError: Internal Error

 When confirming a transaction with your Hive Keys, it is possible that an RPCError: Internal error may appear.
 This error is rare and usually only occurs with 3rd-party key-storing services such as HiveSigner.
-Generally, these errors will go aware after some period of time, though you can also use another service, such as Hive Keychain, to avoid it.
+Generally, these errors will go away after some time, though you can also use another service, such as Hive Keychain, to avoid it.

 ERROR!
 There was an error broadcasting this transaction:...